-- GD stands for a general deployment release, which is the most stable version available.
+- GD -- a general deployment release, which is the most stable version available

-- ED stands for an early deployment release, which is a beta release that likely includes more bugs.
+- ED -- an early deployment release, which is a beta release that likely includes more bugs

 Notice that this version requires 16 MB of RAM and 16 MB of Flash.
 Before proceeding, I need to check my inventory to make sure my routers can support this.
 Over time, the size of an IOS file grows, and older routers often require RAM and/or Flash upgrades to support the newer IOS.

 For this example, I got lucky and don't need any upgrades.
 If you're not that lucky and do need an upgrade, go back and select a different feature set (for example, IP ONLY instead of IP PLUS) that requires less RAM and/or Flash.
 You can even go back and select a smaller IOS version.
 But don't forget that you must have a license for whichever version you select.Clicking the I Agree button begins the download process.
 Agreeing to the resulting end-user license agreement (EULA) takes you to the actual page where you can download the upgrade, as shown in Figure G.

 Click the link to download the upgrade, and the system will ask you where to save the file.
 I usually save it on my C: drive.